-After I arrived and checked-in, the front desk manager went to a back room for ten minutes, and returned with a small pencil-holed cardboard box that was ready for transport.
-I asked if we could open the box to take a look.
-Yes ?.
-The top flaps of the box were pulled apart.
-Inside the container was a tiny, fluffy, yellow and brown duckling peering up and peeping at us.
-He had that singular brown stripe extending behind each of his eyes letting us know he was a “Scovy.”
 We reviewed his paperwork: the duckling was brought in for a possible leg injury.
-The hospital had him under observation for a couple of days but could not find anything wrong.
-And here was the kicker: the uninjured duckling couldn’t go back to his family because Florida law prohibited releasing him back into nature (once you take Muscovies out of Florida habitat, you cannot put them back), so if the hospital couldn’t find a human caretaker, he would need to be euthanized.
+The hospital had observed him for a couple of days but couldn’t find anything wrong.
+And here was the kicker: the uninjured duckling couldn’t go back to his family because Florida law prohibited it.
+If the hospital couldn’t find a human caretaker, he would be euthanized.
 There weren’t any local animal rescues taking Muscovies at that time.
-Tonight, this little guy was being released to me in exchange for a quick signature and a thank you.
-I carried him in his cardboard box to the car, and we headed towards home.
+Tonight, this little one was being released to me in exchange for a quick signature and a thank you.

-The next morning, I went to check on the little guy and I was already his new Mom.
 Imprinting happens quickly.
-I would need to keep him close to me or the peeping alarm would go off.
-The further away I was, the louder he got.
+The next morning, I was already his new Mom.
+I found I would need to keep him close to me or the peeping alarm would go off.
+The farther away I was, the louder he got.
 And if he could get out of his enclosure, he would come find me.
 Once I spotted him running down the hall towards me as I was putting away laundry.
 Ducklings need the constant proximity of Mom.
 I had to make sure he had someone around during waking hours so he wouldn’t get stressed.
-I decided to try putting him together with Q. Well, Q was annoyed for the first three days, but adjusted and those two actually became good buddies while they were growing up.
+Like all mothering, I soon learned duckling care is a 24-hour job.

-This completes our real-life tale of how two ducks ended up living in a townhouse ?.
-But there are many more stories to tell.
-Keep an eye out for our weekly blog posts and feel free to comment or ask questions!
-I would love to hear from you ?
+That’s the story of how two ducks ended up living in a townhouse.
+But there are many more tales to tell.
+Keep an eye out for our blog posts and feel free to comment or ask questions!
+I would love to hear from you.
+Contact us here!